NethServer/nethsecurity-docs/nat.rst

 This is particularly useful when it comes to avoiding WAN masquerading for specific destinations.

 **Example** Your firewall is connected to a router that, in addition to allowing internet access, also enables reaching private networks through CDN connections or IPsec tunnels.
-In order to reach private remote networks, traffic from local network must come out with its original ip address (no masquerade rewriting).
+In order to reach private remote networks, traffic from local network must come out with its original IP address (no masquerade rewriting).

-**Problem** The router tunnel policies only allow traffic between the NethSecurity local network and the destination networks, but all traffic comes out of nethsecurity with the masked IP (NethSecurity WAN IP).
+**Problem** The router tunnel policies only allow traffic between the NethSecurity local network and the destination networks, but all traffic comes out of the firewall with the masked IP (NethSecurity WAN IP).
 Due to masquerading, direct communication between the NethSecurity LAN and the remote network is not possible.

 **Solution**: Create a NAT (Network Address Translation) rule with ACCEPT in your firewall.